SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/09-Homework.md

 [/code-editor]
 [task-description]
 ## Description
-A Poke Mon is a special type of pokemon which likes to Poke others.
+A Poke Mon is a special type of pokemon, which likes to poke others.

-But at the end of the day, the Poke Mon wants to keep **statistics** on how many pokes it has managed to do.
+But at the end of the day, the Poke Mon wants to keep **statistics** about how many pokes it has managed to do.

-The Poke Mon pokes his target, and then proceeds to poke another target.
+The Poke Mon pokes his targe, and then proceeds to poke another target.

 The **distance between his targets reduces his poke power**.

-You will be given the **poke power** the Poke Mon has, **N** - an integer.
+You will be given the **poke power** that the Poke Mon has, **N** - an integer.

 Then you will be given the **distance between the poke targets**, **M** - an integer.